-Forms of bias: According to Saunders, Et al., (2012) there are three types of potential bias that one should avoid they include; (1) interviewer bias; (2) interviewee/response bias, and (3) participation bias.
+Forms of bias: According to Saunders, et al., (2012) there are three types of potential bias that one should avoid.
+They include; (1) interviewer bias; (2) interviewee/response bias, and (3) participation bias.
 Firstly, Interviewer bias could be caused by enforcing your own beliefs and frame of reference by any means throughout the process of data collection.
 Secondly, interviewee bias can be as a result of perceptions formed around the interviewer.
 Structured interviews can be intrusive towards sensitive areas.
 As such, the interview should be structured in such a way that participants can choose not to respond to any of the questions if they feel uncomfortable about the nature of the question.
 Lastly, participation bias should be avoided by considering the nature of people and organisations willing to participate carefully.

-Generalisability: The extent to which findings are applicable to other settings should be considered.
-The theoretical propositions will be compared to the interviews and it is argued that it should contribute to a broader theoretical significance by investigating a new context (Saunders, Et al., 2012).
+Generalizability: The extent to which findings are applicable to other settings should be considered.
+The theoretical propositions will be compared to the interviews and it is argued that it should contribute to a broader theoretical significance by investigating a new context (Saunders, et al., 2012).
 This relationship will allow the study to test the applicability of existing theory to the setting.

-Validity: Nahid (2003) states that in qualitative research validity determines whether the research truly measures that which it was intended to measure or how truthful the research results are.
-It is achieved when the research question is successfully answered by the research instrument and the extent to which the researcher has gained access to participant`s knowledge and experience.
-Researcher generally determine validity by asking a series of questions, and will often look for the answers in the research of others (Nahid, 2003).
-A high level of validity can be achieved through carefully structured questions where the scope is clear, meanings can be probed and responses can be explored through a variety of angles (Saunders, Et al., 2012).
+Validity: Nahid (2003) states that, in qualitative research, validity determines whether the research truly measures that which it intended to measure or how truthful the research results are.
+It is achieved when the research question is successfully answered by the research instrument and the extent to which the researcher has gained access to participants’ knowledge and experience.
+Researchers generally determine validity by asking a series of questions, and will often look for the answers in the research of others (Nahid, 2003).
+A high level of validity can be achieved through carefully structured questions where the scope is clear; meanings can be probed and responses can be explored through a variety of angles (Saunders, Et al., 2012).

 Ethics

-Objectivity, confidentiality and anonymity was maintained to ensure that any possible harm to anyone was avoided.
-According to Creswell`s (2009) recommendations the following steps were taken.
-Sufficient knowledge of the potential team member`s organisations and its context were obtained prior to consideration.
+Objectivity, confidentiality and anonymity were maintained to ensure that any possible harm to anyone was avoided.
+According to Creswell`s (2009) recommendations, the following steps were taken.
+Sufficient knowledge of the potential team members’ organisations and their contexts were obtained prior to consideration.
 The researcher presented himself formally and interviews were conducted in either the researcher`s or respondent’s boardroom depending on the respondent`s preference.
 The respondents were provided with enough information about the study, in a formal letter requesting participation, before consenting to participate.
 The letter summarised the research problem, objectives and relevance briefly.
 Careful consideration was given to the nature of the opening comments, the approach to questions and the nature of questions in the survey.
-The researcher conducted himself in a professional manner and attends to displaying attentive listening skills by summarising and testing understanding of respondents.
+The researcher conducted himself in a professional manner and displayed attentive listening skills by summarising and testing respondents’ understanding.

-Chapter summary
+Chapter Summary

 This chapter explained the methodological decisions made in conducting this study.
-A Pragmatic philosophical lens was applied on an inductive approach.
+A pragmatic philosophical lens was applied on an inductive approach.
 The use of a qualitative multi-method in a cross-sectional survey was implemented.
-Qualitative content analysis was chosen to categorize and analyse the responses further.
-Descriptive statistics was chosen to analyse the data obtained through the Likert scale questions.
+Qualitative content analysis was chosen to categorise and analyse the responses further.
+Descriptive statistics were chosen to analyse the data obtained through the Likert scale questions.

 DATA ANALYSIS AND RESULTS